iLVL-Key/FFXI/addons/Bars/readme.md

 ## Known Issues
 - The name of a weapon skill used by a player being blinked by an enemy will be displayed incorrectly as a job ability.
 - Bar dragging does not work properly if Window Mode is set to "Window" in Windower.
-It seems the window's title bar is included when Windower returns the position of the mouse, but is not included when placing a text object on screen, resulting in the numbers not quite matching up and needing to grab slightly below where the actual bar is on the screen in order to grab and drag it.
+It seems the height of the window's title bar is included when Windower returns the position of the mouse, but is not included when determing the position of a text object on screen, resulting in the numbers not quite matching up and needing to grab slightly below where the actual bar is on the screen in order to grab and drag it.
 - The Target Lock icons/underline very rarely will display incorrectly.
 A simple reload of the addon (`//lua r bars`) should fix the issue.
 I have done what I can to prevent this from happening, but `:extents()` occasionally just doesn't cooperate ¯\_(ツ)_/¯.
 ![Bars_known_issue_1](https://github.com/user-attachments/assets/71e98977-4589-4501-841e-adbe3819294d)

 ## Changelog
+Version 4.2
+- Added `show_monster_target` options for Focus Target, Sub Target, and Target sections.
+Displays the last known target of the monster.
+- Added `monster_target` icon.
+Used with the `show_monster_target` options.
+- Added `flip_doom_timer_coloring` option.
+Flips the timer coloring for the `Doom` debuff so that it changes from red when it first lands, to orange, then green when it is under 10 seconds.
+- Added `data/durations.lua` file.
+Used to define known durations for specific players.
+- Added a Tracking Index number to all debuffs so that in the event of a debuff with a set duration being overwritten/renewed it is not removed early when the original duration expires.
+- Added debuff `duration_cap` option.
+Limits the maximum time a debuff will stay displayed on a target when a specific duration is not known.
+- Added new debuff icons: Impact, Carnage Elegy, Threnodies, Requiems, boosted Elemental DOT Debuffs (Burn, Rasp, etc).
+- Adjusted how Corsair Elemental Shots affect debuffs.
+Now adds a `+` symbol to the debuff icon when it gets boosted by an Elemental Shot.
+Boosted Dia and Bio are now correctly identified instead of incorrectly increasing their tier on the icon.
+- Adjusted all debuffs to have a max duration before they are automatically removed.
+Max duration for debuffs from abilities whose durations are from players who do not have their durations defined in the data/durations.lua file are specific to that ability.
+Max duration for debuffs from spells whose durations are from players who do not have their durations defined in the data/durations.lua file are capped at the duration_cap number.
+- Adjusted `show_monster_level` option into each Focus Target, Sub Target, and Target section instead of one option covering all three sections.
+- Adjusted action targets to better account for AOE actions and specifying the main target of the AOE.
+This should help eliminate instances where a mob performs an AOE move and the target of the move seems to be incorrectly named as a random one of the targets hit.
+To be clear, this is still not 100% perfect, but should be correct more often now.
+- Fixed Diaga not applying Dia to targets.
+- Fixed the action `cancelled` icon from displaying by itself for certain monster actions that are paralyzed.

 Version 4.1.1
 - Fixed icon file check so that it correctly does not display a blank white icon if the file does not exists.
 Previously only made the check if the spell cast was a tier 2+ (had a roman numeral attached at the end).